-According to latest trends Philippines Medical Colleges are the one of the most sought after country for MBBS among Indian students.
-There is a chance to know more about Philippines and local language as students have to take admission for 2 years of BS course before enrolling for MD course.
+According to latest trends, Medical Colleges in Philippines (Philippines Medical Colleges) are one of the most sought after colleges for MBBS among Indian students.
+There is an opportunity to know more about Philippines and local language as students have to take admission to BS course of 2 years duration before enrolling for MD course.
 Every one of us who have travelled abroad where English is not primary language they must have faced language issue.
-So Philippines are no more exceptional.
+Therefore, Philippines are no more exceptional.

 But increasing no of Indian students in popular university like AMA School of Medicine, University Of Perpetual Help, Our Lady of Fatima University shows that language is not a barrier anymore to study MBBS in Philippines Medical colleges.
 Moreover students will get at least 2 years time to know local language a bit.

-It is also imperative to understand the history of Philippine education.
-The Philippines was colonized by the Spaniards for more than three centuries.
+It is also imperative to familiarize with the history of education in Philippine.
+The Spaniards colonized the Philippines for more than three centuries.
 Free public school system was established during the first decade of American rule.
 The country underwent changes and these foreign influences have contributed to the schools’ policies and curriculum.
 Our intent is to identify the strengths and weaknesses of the education system language in the Philippines.

 The Philippines is regarded as the only nation in Asia that is predominantly English speaking, and Filipinos often are assumed fully proficient in the English language.
 The preceding discussion, however, serves to illustrate the reality of an extremely multilingual country where English is a second language.
 It also offers cautions and considerations regarding the dynamics of communication with English-speaking.